 “Low-level, chronic exposure to lead in contaminated residential soil can cause several developmental and behavioral problems in children.
 Among these are reduced IQ and attention span, hyperactivity, impaired growth, learning disabilities, hearing loss, and insomnia.”

 Sorry to scare the bejeezus out of you, but fear not, friends.
-I have two awesome Reductionist tricks to navigate this problem:
+There are feasible, affordable solutions:

 We had our soil tested by the experts at Penn State Extension’s Agricultural Analytical Services Lab, who walked us through how to gather samples, submit them, and interpret the results.
 It was easy and terrifyingly informative.